XPUI-Framework/xpui-chrome/README.md

 The eight themed components [`xpui`](https://github.com/XPUI-Framework/xpui-framework) asks a backend to paint — a list, a dialog, a slider, a progress bar, a header, a sub-header, a button-hint bar and a scroll indicator — painted from drawing primitives alone.
-A backend sitting on a *drawing* library has nothing to answer `xpui`'s `Chrome` trait with, and would otherwise have to write a widget toolkit before it could show anything; this crate is that toolkit, once, for all of them.
+A backend sitting on a _drawing_ library has nothing to answer `xpui`'s `Chrome` trait with, and would otherwise have to write a widget toolkit before it could show anything; this crate is that toolkit, once, for all of them. `no_std`, and it depends on `xpui` and nothing else.

-`no_std`, and it depends on `xpui` and nothing else.
+Every document in this repository is listed in [docs/README.md](docs/README.md).

 ## Using it